Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 The scenario is likely to be based on something the firm has worked on in the past (but don’t waste time trying to pinpoint the deal!).
 For example, at a Norton Rose Fulbright assessment centre, it may be an internationally-based scenario, as Norton Rose Fulbright is an international firm.

-During the exercise, the assessors want to see that you can get the best out of your colleagues, work together as a team to reach a consensus and ultimately find the best solution for the client promptly and for a reasonable amount of money.
+During the exercise, the assessors want to see that you can get the best out of your colleagues, work together as a team to reach a consensus and ultimately find the best solution for the client promptly and efficiently.

-The most commonly used written exercise is drafting a letter to a client.
+The most common written exercise at an assessment centre is drafting a letter to a client.

-Whatever the exercise, make sure to read the brief very carefully before starting out and pay attention to the word count.
-Firms are not looking for a flowery essay.
-They want you to get the basics down and be concise – these are skills you will need as a lawyer.
+Whatever the exercise, read the brief carefully before starting and pay attention to the word count.
+Firms aren’t looking for a flowery essay.
+They want you to get the basics down and be concise – these are skills you’ll need as a lawyer.

-The assessment centre may include a presentation.
-You may be given a brief in advance so that you can prepare at home, or it may be something that you see for the first time on the day and have only a limited time frame to prepare for.
+The assessment centre could include a presentation.
+You may be given a brief in advance so you can prepare at home, or it may be something you see for the first time on the day and have only a limited time frame to prepare for.

-The firm wants to check that you can apply the information you have been given, communicate this clearly to others and deliver an eloquent and confident presentation.
+The firm wants to check that you can apply the information you’ve been given, communicate this clearly to others and deliver an eloquent and confident presentation.

-You may encounter psychometric tests, such as verbal or numerical reasoning tests.
+You may encounter psychometric tests, such as verbal or numerical reasoning tests at the assessment centre.

-These tests put the candidates in a position where they have a limited time period in which to draw logical conclusions about data presented to them in two formats – verbal and numerical.
-These are things that you will have to do on a daily basis working as lawyer.
+These tests put the candidates in a position where they have a limited amount of time to draw logical conclusions about data presented to them in two formats – verbal and numerical.
+These are just some of the things that you’ll have to do daily as lawyer.
 The tests can be useful for a firm to make a judgement on a person who they maybe feel they haven’t seen enough of during the rest of the assessment day.

-Some assessment days include an interview toward the end of the day, possibly with a partner.
+Some assessment days include an interview towards the end of the day, possibly with a partner.

 Getting to this point may be on the condition of ‘passing’ the rest of the day.
-If your assessment day does include an interview, you should make sure that you are fully prepared.
+If your assessment day does include an interview, you should make sure that you’re fully prepared.

-Read our feature, ‘A 26-step guide to training contract applications and interviews’.
+There’s more information on interviews in our Feature: ‘A 26-step guide to training contract applications and interviews’.

 How to present yourself

-The phrase you’ll hear repeatedly is 'be yourself', but it may be more helpful to phrase this as, 'be yourself in a work/commercial situation'.
+The phrase you’ll hear repeatedly from the firm is to just 'be yourself', but it may be more helpful to phrase this as, 'be yourself in a work/commercial situation'.

-You should aim to be: assertive, but not overconfident or domineering; friendly and welcoming to fellow attendees, but not over familiar with them or the assessors; respectful of others' opinions, but willing to put your own point across; and involved and not sitting back quietly.
-Remember that this is a selection process and the firm want to see you rise to the challenge of the day.
+You should aim to be: assertive, but not overconfident or domineering; friendly and welcoming to fellow attendees, but not overly familiar with them or the assessors; respectful of others' opinions, but willing to put your own point across; and involved and not sitting back quietly.
+Remember that this is a selection process and the firm wants to see you rise to the challenge of the day.

-When asked what puts them off a candidate, the recruiters mentioned several points.
+When asked what puts them off a candidate, recruiters mention several points:

 What the firm wants to see

-The aim of the assessment centre is for the firm to see beyond your application form and to establish how you perform under pressure over a variety of exercises covering different skills.
+The aim of the assessment centre is for the firm to understand your capabilities beyond your application form and to establish how you perform under pressure over a variety of exercises covering different skills.
 The exercises are structured so that you can display a variety of skills, for example:

-Ultimately the assessors want to get a glimpse of what you might look like working in their business, with their lawyers and with their clients.
+Ultimately the assessors want to get a glimpse of what you might look like working in their business, with their lawyers and clients.

-The assessors appreciate that no one is perfect, and they do not expect you to be.
-What they are looking for is your potential - they want to feel confident that they can train you and develop you into a first-rate lawyer.
+The assessors appreciate that no one is perfect, and they don’t expect you to be.
+What they’re looking for is your potential – they want to feel confident that they can train you and develop you into a first-rate lawyer.